What the Core Technology Fee actually costs an EU studio

 Why does the Core Technology Fee hurt hyper-casual and ad-monetised games?

 Hyper-casual and ad-funded titles often generate only cents of revenue per player per year across very large install volumes.
-Because the CTF is a flat €0.50 per first annual install regardless of how much that player monetises, the fee can exceed the entire lifetime value of the median player.
-That profile — high install volume, low per-player revenue — is the worst fit for iOS alt-store economics in the EU.
+That volume is what makes them one of the few profiles that actually crosses Apple’s one-million first annual install threshold, and above it the flat €0.50 charge can exceed the entire lifetime value of the median player.
+High install volume paired with low per-player revenue is the worst fit for iOS alt-store economics in the EU.

 Why did Setapp shut down?